mzargham/politics-of-progress/index.md

 A more robust, future-oriented political economy would move beyond this paradigm by embracing a **metamodern synthesis**: governance as **adaptive constraint negotiation**.
 Rather than seeking global optimizations, this approach centers on **polycentric, subsidiarity-driven frameworks** where local actors pursue diverse objectives within shared ecological, social, and institutional boundaries.

+Efficiency is not maximized at the cost of resilience; instead, **diversity, redundancy, and systemic integrity** are recognized as essential.
+Governance becomes a matter of making room—for many goals, for many ways of living—within constraints we all share.
+This vision mirrors **permaculture principles applied to political economy**: cultivating ecologies of governance that are layered, adaptive, and committed to long-term flourishing within a finite and interdependent world.

 ---
 ## Recommended Citation